Medically reviewed by

 Both excessive and insufficient sleep has a detrimental effect on cholesterol levels, according to a published study.
 A group of 1,666 men and 2,329 women over 20 were examined.

 Low HDL levels and high triglycerides are more likely in women who sleep less than five hours each night.
 A comparable outcome was also obtained when sleeping for longer than eight hours.
-As opposed to women, men were less sensitive to excessive sleeping.
+However, men were less sensitive to excessive sleeping.

-Another study found that people with insomnia had higher triglyceride levels and notably lower “good” cholesterol levels.
-On the other hand, people who sleep for at least eight hours per night have greater levels of “good” cholesterol, raising the need in the contemporary setting for effective sleep apnea therapies.
+Another study found that people with insomnia had higher triglyceride levels and notably lower HDL cholesterol levels.
+On the other hand, people who sleep for at least eight hours per night have greater HDL cholesterol levels, raising the need for effective sleep apnea therapies in the contemporary setting.

 The results of both studies were identical, suggesting that lack of sleep raises LDL cholesterol levels.
 Less than six hours of sleep every night significantly elevates a person’s chance of cardiovascular disease.